mapossum/spa/Archive_2022/W5/README.md

 #Lecture
-##Meeting 4 – Pandas and MatplotLib (https://pandas.pydata.org/)
+##Meeting 12 ï¿½ Data Science and Visualization - Pandas and MatplotLib (https://pandas.pydata.org/)
-####Today we will discuss Pandas and MatplotLib which are built on Numpy:
+####Today we will discuss Pandas and MatplotLib for use with data which are built on Numpy:

 1. Most of the outline is avalibe as notebooks that you can download with this weeks material.